siredmar/eRTK/README.md

 and the system should be started up, highest priority ready state task should be running.

-Using a similar ATmega, ATxmega or Cortex M0+ CPU is possibly too, try to adapt the #defines to your machine type.
+Using a similar ATmega, ATxmega or Cortex M0+ CPU is possible too,

+try to adapt the #defines to your machine type.

 AT(x)mega special:

 The code this time only supports machines with 24bit program counter, so only the ones with more than 128kB flash have a chance to run directly.

 If the smaller ones should be supported a 16bit program counter option has to be implemented, mostly the context switch push() and pop() are to be adopted.